BMW R27: R27

-BMW did things differently from other manufacturers.
-This is evident in the R27.
-Its enclosed shaft final drive is rare for a single cylinder motorcycle.
-But it also had a triangulated Earles front fork (named after English designer Ernest Earles); so the motorcycle had a front swing arm as well as a rear swing arm.
-When you squeezed the front brake lever hard not only did the front end not dive, it actually rose slightly.
-Thus, braking was a very steady activity, though the brakes were weak by today's standards.
-The engine's crankshaft was laid out fore-and-aft rather than side-to-side; also a rare feature.
+BMW did things differently from other manufacturers, which is evident in the R27.
+Its enclosed shaft final drive is rare for a single cylinder motorcycle, but it also had a triangulated Earles front fork (named after English designer Ernest Earles), meaning the motorcycle had a front swing arm as well as a rear swing arm.
+When the front brake lever was squeezed hard, the front end didn't dive, but rather rose slightly.
+Thus, braking was a very steady activity, even if they were weak by today's standards.
+The engine's crankshaft was laid out fore-and-aft rather than side-to-side, which was also a rare feature on motorcycles.
 This way, the crank and the final shaft were in line, and drive forces did not have to be run through a set of 90-degree gears.
-Also, the kick starter swung out sideways instead of parallel to the frame.
+The kick starter also swung out sideways instead of parallel to the frame.